CoderDojoTC/ai-racing-league/README.md

 https://coderdojotc.github.io/ai-racing-league/#/README

 ## About
-This repository for a the AI Racing League - A fun way to learn AI using the Raspberry Pi (or Nvidia Nano), Python, DeepLearning and RC-cars.
+This repository is for a the *AI Racing League* - A fun way to learn AI using the Raspberry Pi (or Nvidia Nano), Python, DeepLearning and RC-cars.
 This github repo and content includes our mission, documentation, concept cards and sample labs.

 Our documentation site is [here](https://coderdojotc.github.io/ai-racing-league).
 Note that you must edit the docs branch to make updates to the documentation.